 I suppose the grimness of reality is no secret.
 As St. Paul said in Romans 8, “We know that the whole creation has been groaning as in the pains of childbirth right up to the present time.
 Not only so, but we ourselves, who have the first fruits of the Spirit, groan inwardly eagerly awaiting our adoption to sonship, the redemption of our bodies.”

-As the saint talks about redemption of our bodies, I can't help but think about redemption of our lives.
+As the saint talks about the redemption of our bodies, I can’t help but think about the redemption of our lives.

 Not just some moralistic reorientation, but our lives being made into good, useful things—things with meaning, things full of love.
 When you’re stuck, how eagerly do you await your life being something with meaning?

 How eagerly do you await the time when you can go to sleep at night beside someone who loves you, sure in the knowledge that you’ve done a solid day’s work, that you’ve built something that will last into the future?
 You say to yourself, “When will God put me to work?”

 The saint continues, “And we know that in all things God works for the good of those who love him, who have been called according to his purpose.
 For those God forknew, he also predestined to be conformed to the image of his Son, that he might be the firstborn among many brothers and sisters.”

 Well that’s terrifying.
 It is something to hear that the Lord God Almighty has a plan to make you into a homeless truth-teller who will be tortured to death by the state.
 What do we do?
 Do we resign ourselves to being without houses, without husbands or wives, without children?
 Can we accept that the love of God is simply better than those things, that because God loves us we don’t need them?

 Lord, where will we find the strength for that?

 The saint tells us, “If God is with us, who can be against us?
 He who did not spare his own Son, but gave him up for us all—how will he not also, along with him, graciously give us all things?”
 He continues: